ConduitNetwork/docs/integration_guides/IdentityManagement/onelogin.rst

    TYPE
       OneLogin
    NAME
-      Name of the Identity Source Integration in Morpheus DESCRIPTION
+      Name of the Identity Source Integration in Conduit DESCRIPTION
       Optional Description of the Identity Source
     ONELOGIN SUBDOMAIN
-      example: morpheus-dev
+      example: conduit-dev
         ..
 WARNING:: Please verify the subdomain carefully.
 An invalid subdomain will cause authentication attempts by OneLogin users to fail.
     ONELOGIN REGION
       Specify US or EU region